 It’s therefore very important all co-applicants are honest about their financial history, including any County Court Judgments (CCJ), late payments for utility bills or council tax, and any other arrears.
 Everyone who is applying for the mortgage should be on the electoral register, as this is the first criteria of credit worthiness that a lender will check.

 Read our in-depth guide on managing joint finances

-Getting a joint mortgage with your parents
+Can I get a joint mortgage with my parents?

 Yes, but they need to be homeowners themselves.
 Getting a joint mortgage with your parents could improve your chances of getting on the housing ladder thanks to their income, savings or equity in their own home.

 You could go down the tenants in common route outlined above, or choose one of the following options: